nikolaussucher/biology-text/docs/basic_chemistry.md

 The number of protons in the nucleus is the atomic number and it defines to which chemical element the atom belongs.
 For example, any atom that contains 29 protons is copper.
 The number of neutrons defines the isotope of the element.
 Atoms can attach to one or more other atoms by chemical bonds to form chemical compounds such as molecules or crystals.
 The ability of atoms to associate and dissociate is responsible for most of the physical changes observed in nature.
 Chemistry is the discipline that studies these changes.

-The basic idea that matter is made up of tiny indivisible particles is very old, appearing in many ancient cultures such as Greece and India.
-The word atomos, meaning "uncuttable", was coined by the ancient Greek philosophers Leucippus and his pupil Democritus (5th century BC).
-These ancient ideas were not based on scientific reasoning.
+For much of the history of the natural sciences people have contemplated the exact nature of matter.
+The idea that matter was built of discrete building blocks, the so-called particulate theory of matter, independently appeared in ancient Greece and ancient India among Buddhists, Hindus and Jains in 1st-millennium BC.
+Ancient philosophers who proposed the particulate theory of matter include Kanada (c.
+6th–century BC or after), Leucippus (~490 BC) and Democritus (~470–380 BC).

 In the early 1800s, John Dalton compiled experimental data gathered by himself and other scientists and observed that chemical elements seemed to combine by weight in ratios of small whole numbers; he called this pattern the "law of multiple proportions".
 For instance, there are two types of tin oxide: one is 88.1% tin and 11.9% oxygen, and the other is 78.7% tin and 21.3% oxygen.
 Adjusting these figures, for every 100 g of tin there is either 13.5 g or 27 g of oxygen respectively.
 13.5 and 27 form a ratio of 1:2, a ratio of small whole numbers.
 Similarly, there are two common types of iron oxide, in which for every 112 g of iron there is either 32 g or 48 g of oxygen respectively, which gives a ratio of 2:3.
 As a final example, there are three oxides of nitrogen in which for every 140 g of nitrogen, there is 80 g, 160 g, and 320 g of oxygen respectively, which gives a ratio of 1:2:4.
 This recurring pattern in the data suggested that elements always combine in multiples of discrete units, which Dalton concluded were atoms.
 In the case of the tin oxides, for every one tin atom, there are either one or two oxygen atoms (SnO and SnO~2~).
 In the case of the iron oxides, for every two iron atoms, there are either two or three oxygen atoms (FeO and Fe~2~O~3~).
 In the case of the nitrogen oxides, their formulas are N~2~O, NO, and NO~2~.